Likhithadommati/Student-Career-Placement-Portal-Website/prompt.md

 Prompt
 Context and Role
-As a Full-Stack Web Developer specializing in modern educational platforms, you are responsible for designing and developing a production-ready Student Career & Placement Portal Website.
-The system must provide students with a centralized platform to manage academic progress, placement preparation, internships, projects, and career resources.
+As a Full-Stack Web Developer who works on educational platforms you have to make a Student Career & Placement Portal Website that is ready to use.
+This website is for students to keep track of their progress get ready for placements find internships work on projects and get career resources all in one place.

-The website should maintain a responsive, secure, and user-friendly experience while ensuring efficient data handling and performance.
+The website needs to be easy to use on devices be secure and make sure that students have a good experience.
+It also has to handle data and work fast.
+The Student Career & Placement Portal Website has to be very good, at handling data and performing well so that students can use it easily.
 ________________________________________
 Objective
 Develop a complete full-stack Student Career & Placement Portal Website that: